osg-htc/technology/docs/release/cut-data-release.md

 ### Step 7: Update the Docker WN client

+!!! warning "Lengthy build time"
+    Until we resolve [SOFTWARE-4692](https://opensciencegrid.atlassian.net/browse/SOFTWARE-4692), the scripts have been updated to build each image on the local host and push directly to Docker Hub so this process can take over an hour.

 Update the GitHub repo at [opensciencegrid/docker-osg-wn](https://github.com/opensciencegrid/docker-osg-wn) using the `update-all` script found in [opensciencegrid/docker-osg-wn-scripts](https://github.com/opensciencegrid/docker-osg-wn-scripts).